sadjow/claude-code-nix/README.md

 Always up-to-date Nix package for [Claude Code](https://claude.ai/code) - AI coding assistant in your terminal.

-**🚀 Automatically updated daily** to ensure you always have the latest Claude Code version.
+**🚀 Automatically updated hourly** to ensure you always have the latest Claude Code version.

 ## Why this package?